 The process of how to become a real estate agent in Iowa is more complicated than most other states.
 You must complete 96 hours of Iowa Real Estate Commission (IREC)-approved education, including 36 hours of live instruction.
 You also have to submit fingerprints for a background check, pass the Iowa real estate exam, apply for your license, acquire Errors and Omissions Insurance, and affiliate with a brokerage.
 Follow this step-by-step guide to earn your Iowa real estate license.

 1. Meet the Legal Requirements for Your Iowa Real Estate License

 The legal requirements to become a real estate agent in Iowa are very simple.
 Unlike other states, Iowa does not require you to be a U.S. citizen, but does require that you are at least 18 years of age.
 However, Iowa does have strict policies for individuals who have a criminal background.

 An applicant who has been convicted of a felony or a serious or aggravated misdemeanor offense will not be considered for licensure until five years have passed since the conviction and/or incarceration.
 Take a look through the IREC List of Criminal Offenses Directly Relating to the Real Estate Profession for more details.
 You can also reach out to the Commission staff via email to get more information.

 Did you know?
-Iowa has reciprocity with eight states: Arkansas, Georgia, Louisiana, Massachusetts, Minnesota, Mississippi, North Dakota, and West Virginia.
+Iowa has reciprocity with seven states: Arkansas, Georgia, Louisiana, Massachusetts, Minnesota, Mississippi, and North Dakota.
 To get a real estate license in Iowa, you must have held an active license in one of the above states within the past six months, have proof of errors and omissions insurance, and complete a background check to qualify.